H3 (Kuwait)

 H3 (also H3, as-Sabiyah) is an archaeological site in the Subiya Region (Kuwait) that was occupied during the second half of the sixth millennium BC.
-It was a cultural borderland between Neolithic Arabia and Mesopotamia.
-Among the finds at the site were a boat model and pieces of bitumen covered with reed impressions that may have come from an actual boat, making this among the earliest evidence of a sea-going vessel in the world.
+It was a cultural borderland between the Mesopotamian and the Arabian Neolithic.
+Finds at the site include small pieces of bitumen believed to have been used to waterproof boats, providing some of the earliest direct evidence for sea faring.
+A boat model similar to those in Mesopotamia was also discovered at the site.

 The site and its environment

 H3 is located on Jazirat Dubaji, a low peninsula on the north side of Kuwait Bay.
 Originally, the site may have been located on the edge of a shallow lagoon, but today it is surrounded by mud flats.
 The site consists of a low mound with pottery and flint scattered over the surface.
 Some architectural remains are visible on the surface as well.
 Its size has been estimated at 90 by 80 m.